 In this case, all personal data which has been stored in the course of establishing contact will be deleted.

-We collect and process the personal data of applicants for the purposes of the application process.
-The processing may also be carried out electronically by email, for example.
-If a contract of employment is entered into with an applicant, the data transmitted will be stored in compliance with statutory regulations for the purpose of conducting the employment relationship.
-If no employment contract is signed with the applicant, the application documents will be automatically anonymised or destroyed six months after notification of the rejection decision, unless their anonymisation or destruction is contrary to any other legitimate interests.
+We collect and process applicants’ personal data for the purposes of the application process.
+Data may also be processed electronically, for example by email.
+If an applicant enters into a contract of employment, the data transmitted will be stored in compliance with statutory regulations for the purpose of conducting the employment relationship.
+If applicants do not enter into an employment contract, the application documents will be automatically anonymised or destroyed six months after notification of the rejection decision, unless their anonymisation or destruction is contrary to other, legitimate interests.
 Other legitimate interests in this case comprise, for example, the legal interests of the company, according to which the storage of data for proper defence against claims (legal defence) may be required, or being able to meet our burden of proof in case of a lawsuit based on the German General Act on Equal Treatment.

 IX.
 Web analytics